squarism/squarism.github.io/_posts/2014-09-24-redis-595-timer-states.markdown

 ![595 Sketch](/uploads/2014/09/595_sketch.png)

+It didn't work this way in the end.
+There were no buttons and it didn't send the number over serial.
+Also, I did 3 bits instead of 8.

 ### Electronics

 The 595 timer chip isn't really scary.
 You can read about them on [Adafruit](https://learn.adafruit.com/adafruit-arduino-lesson-4-eight-leds/the-74hc595-shift-register) but the real breakthrough for me was this [interactive 595 timer toy](http://conductiveresistance.com/2011/02/28/interactive-595-shift-register-simulator/) online.